Ricardo Romo (academic)

-Ricardo Romo is an urban historian who served as the fifth President of the University of Texas at San Antonio from May 1999 to March 2017.
+Ricardo Romo is an American urban historian who served as the fifth President of the University of Texas at San Antonio (UTSA) from May 1999 to March 2017.

 Early life

 A native of San Antonio's Westside, Romo graduated from Fox Tech High School and attended the University of Texas at Austin on a track scholarship, where he was a member of the Texas Cowboys and Lambda Chi Alpha.
-Romo was the first Texas Longhorns athlete (and the 19th American in history) to break 4 minutes in the mile, running a time of 3 minutes, 58.8 seconds in 1966.
-The time set a school record that lasted 42 years.

 He holds a master's degree in history from Loyola Marymount University and a Ph.D. in history from UCLA.
-Romo is an urban historian and the author of "East Los Angeles: History of a Barrio," which is now in its ninth printing (one was in Spanish).
+Romo is an urban historian and the author of "East Los Angeles: History of a Barrio".

 Early academic career

-In 1980, President Romo returned to UT Austin to teach history before becoming a vice provost for undergraduate education.
 From 1987 to 1993, Romo directed the Texas office of the Tomas Rivera Center, housed at Trinity University, where he evaluated the impact of governmental policies on Latinos.
 In 2002, George W. Bush appointed him to the President's Board of Advisers on Historically Black Colleges and Universities.
-In 2004, former Secretary of State Colin Powell appointed Romo as a U.S. representative to the United Nations Educational Scientific and Cultural Organization and in 2005 Romo was appointed to the Board of Directors of the Federal Reserve Bank of Dallas, San Antonio branch.
+In 2004, former Secretary of State Colin Powell appointed Romo as a U.S. representative to the United Nations Educational Scientific and Cultural Organization.
+In 2005 Romo was appointed to the Board of Directors of the Federal Reserve Bank of Dallas, San Antonio branch.

 UTSA presidency

-Under Romo's leadership, "The UTSA Plan: A Roadmap to Excellence" was presented.
+Romo implemented "The UTSA Plan: A Roadmap to Excellence".
 The plan is a strategic effort to enhance both access to education and excellence in scholarship and service at UTSA.
-As a result, UTSA plans to more than double the current number of tenured and tenure-track faculty by 2012 and develop additional doctoral programs and research institutes.
-To accommodate future growth, UTSA plans to add nearly $750 million in new facilities, which includes an $84 million science and engineering building completed in 2005.

-In November 2007, he was recognized with the Isabel la Catolica award, the highest award given to non-Spanish subjects, bestowed by King Juan Carlos of Spain.
 In October 2008, he received the Distinguished Alumnus Award from the Texas Exes Alumni Association.

-During President Romo's tenure, enrollment increased more than 50% and the university implemented a nearly $46 million renovation to the Recreation and Wellness Center, a 1,000-bed Olympic village-style housing complex and several new student support programs.
-The number of advisers has tripled, and UTSA is recognized as a leader in "Closing the Gaps," a statewide initiative by the Legislature to enroll more Texans in higher education.